GoldenPepperoni/PathFollowing-Controllers/README.md

 ```sh
 cd ./PathFollowing-Controllers/
 ```
-3. Install packages, and any other dependencies (PyFlyt)
+3. Install packages, and any other dependencies (such as PyFlyt)
 ```sh
 pip3 install -e ./
 ```